Julian22222/PRACTICE/Docker/README_Docker.md

 FROM node //<--we take node image, name of the Image that we want to use for our environment.
 We tell that our Image is based on Node JS.
 When Docker will read this line, Docker we check if we have installed this image localy and if we don't have this Image locally -> Docker will download it from Docker Hub.

 //working Directory where we keep our application.
 WORKDIR /app <-- means in folder /app , we have our application, where we have all our folders and files
-WORKDIR /app   ///app folder already exist in the project, where we have all request methods (GET, POST, DELETE, PUT) and app.listen code
+WORKDIR /app   ///identify Root directory/ working directory is -> /app (it is file app.js), app.js file already exist in the project, where we have all request methods (GET, POST, DELETE, PUT) and app.listen codelisten code

 //Now we need to set our Image, we need to set what files we want to move to new Image and keep it there.
 Image is used for read only.
 When you create the Image, you can't edit it.
 COPY command copy some certains Folders and files from our project to new Docker Image
 COPY . . //<-- First of all we mention from where we want to copy our files and what we want to copy.
 First dot (COPY .) means we copy all folders and files from Root folder of our Project.
 Project Root place is located, where you have Dockerfile document.
 After that we declare -> where we want to paste those files into new Image.
 (COPY . .) --> Second dot means that we will paste all files to Root Image Folder.
 If we use --> WORKDIR /app before this, than we can write --> COPY . . - Because we will be located in /app folder after WORKDIR /app command.

 //usually you need to create special folder, which will serve as a Root folder for all our application. example below--> (we create app folder and paste all the files into this folder)
-COPY . /app
+COPY . /app  //<-- we use COPY . . or use this line if we didn't use --> WORKDIR /app

 //To run this Node app we need all dependencies from our app RUN npm install  //RUN is used when we build an Image

 EXPOSE 3000//<-- This command is not mandatory in Docker , but it is best practise.
-It tells what PORT will run our application
+It tells what PORT will be used in Docker Container to run our application.
 //This code means -> when we start this application, we will use PORT 3000

 //To run our application